hsato1/hsato1/README.md

+## Hi there 👋
-- 👋 Hi, I’m Hiroki Sato, a master's in computer science student at Indiana University at Bloomington.
+- I’m Hiroki Sato, a master's in computer science student at Indiana University at Bloomington.
 - 👀 I’m interested in software engineering and machine learning, deep learning.
 - 🌱 I’m currently learning applied machine learning to gain knowledge of contemporary machine learning libraries such as sklearn and pytorch, as well as learning computer networks!
 - 💞️ I’m looking to collaborate on development web-application using apache cordova or react native for my new personal project!